MichaelCade/90DaysOfDevOps/Days/day80.md

 [Picture taken from Guru99](https://www.guru99.com/elk-stack-tutorial.html)

-A good resource explaining this [The Complete Guide to the ELK Stack](https://logz.io/learn/complete-guide-elk-stack/)
+A good resource explaining this [Is the Complete Guide to the ELK Stack](https://logz.io/learn/complete-guide-elk-stack/)

-With the addition of beats the ELK Stack is also now known as Elastic Stack.
+With the addition of beats, the ELK Stack is also now known as Elastic Stack.

-For the hands-on scenario there are many places you can deploy the Elastic Stack but we are going to be using docker compose to deploy locally on our system.
+For the hands-on scenario, there are many places you can deploy the Elastic Stack but we are going to be using docker-compose to deploy locally on our system.

 [Start the Elastic Stack with Docker Compose](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-stack-docker.html#get-started-docker-tls)